 Using our MAPIR Camera Control (MCC) software you can select the photo of this target taken before your survey, the fiducial pattern will be auto-detected and the reflectance value of each target will be calculated and applied to each of your images.
 The resulting individual images will then be calibrated and you can generate your ortho-mosaic in the software of your choosing.
 You can also calibrate the entire ortho, or groups of orthos.
 Using the Viewer tab in MCC you can calculate the rastor/index images (for example NDVI) and then apply your color map (lut).

 Note: We use this same package to create the default values in the Calibration step of our post processing software.
-While the base calibration works well for perfectly clear sunny days, in order to fully normalize your surveys we recommend using this ground target package each flight.
+While the base calibration may work well for perfectly clear sunny days, in order to fully normalize your surveys we recommend using this ground target package each flight.